abtblk/Python-Storage-Organizer/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with your changes.

 (You can also just download the .py file and run it.)

-> [!NOTE]
-> YOU MUST EITHER RUN IN VSCODE OR ADMINISTRATOR COMMAND PROMPT YOU CAN LOOK THROUGH THE CODE IF YOU WANT!

-> [!IMPORTANT]
-> PLEASE PLEASE PLEASE CHECK IF THERE IS ALREADY AN ISSUE LISTED!!
-THANK YOU!!!!!

 ### License
 This project is open source and available under the MIT License.